-The Glass Museum was founded in 1861 on the initiative of Antonio Colleoni, at that time mayor of Murano, and of the abbot Vincenzo Zanetti.
+The Palazzo Glass Museum was founded in 1861 on the initiative of Antonio Colleoni, then mayor of Murano, and of the abbot Vincenzo Zanetti.

-The building, now home to the museum, was built as a patrician residence in the typical forms of flowery Gothic, of which traces remain in the column with capital of the atrium and in the windows of the facade overlooking the courtyard.
+The building, now home to the museum, was built as a patrician residence in the typical forms of flowery Gothic , of which traces remain in the column with capital of the atrium and in the windows of the facade on the courtyard.

-From those years, remains the ceiling of the central hall on the first noble floor.
-They were frescoed by Francesco Zugno (1709-1787), with quadrature (architectural motifs) by Francesco Zanchi (1734-1772), depicting the Triumph of San Lorenzo Giustiniani, ancestor of the family and first patriarch of Venice.
+From those years, on the first noble floor, the ceiling of the central hall remains, frescoed by Francesco Zugno (1709-1787), with quadrature (architectural motifs) by Francesco Zanchi (1734-1772), depicting the Triumph of San Lorenzo Giustiniani , ancestor of the family and first patriarch of Venice.

-To support their activity, Abbot Zanetti in 1862 also annexed a school to the museum where glassmakers studied drawing and the glass of the past preserved there.
+In support of their activity, Abbot Zanetti in 1862 also annexed a school to the museum where glassmakers studied drawing and the glass of the past preserved there.